 In 2011, I relocated to Portland, Oregon, to research and document the viability of making sustainable garments in the Northwest region of the US.
-I followed the progression from start to finish; growing sheep, processing wool, spinning, weaving, natural dyeing, and collaborative garment design.
-While all of these processes involve a lifetime to master, I focused on specific aspects of each to argue for resource provenance and supply chain transparency.
+This work follows garment production from start to finish; raising sheep, processing wool, spinning yarn, weaving fabric, natural dyeing, and garment construction in collaboration with local designers.
+Though each of these processes demands a lifetime to master, this MFA Practicum highlighted specific aspects of each to argue for resource provenance and supply chain transparency.
 The intention is to present beautiful garments that inspire consumers and makers to question the origin of their clothing.
 This project's scope contributes to the Slow Fashion Movement by reconsidering production venues with community-centered values.

 Most garments we wear contain fiber grown in one country, woven in another, sewn in a third, then shipped to the United States for cheap sale.
 While this process allows for low-priced goods, it compromises the health of economies, people, and land.
 Pastoral is a response to this global issue and explores the viability of making sustainable garments in the Northwest region of the United States.